 Financial Consumer Agency of Canada offers tips to help Canadian consumers

 OTTAWA, March 2, 2012 /CNW/ - Fraudsters have discovered new ways to steal money and information thanks to the popularity of social networking sites, unsecured public Internet access points and online activities like shopping, buying and selling, dating and gaming.
-Online fraud may be the latest way to scam people, but it is not the only approach
+Online fraud may be the latest way to scam people, but it is not the only approach that is used.

 Fraud: recognize it, report it, stop it.

+FCAC has produced a number of tip sheets and online information dealing with fraud that can help you identify it and protect yourself from it.
 You can also find the steps to take if you have become a victim of fraud.

 - Never provide your personal or financial information unless you trust the person you are communicating with.
 Some fraudsters pretend to be from reputable organizations in order to get the details they need.

-Never email your personal or financial information.
+- Never email your personal or financial information.

-Keep your computer antivirus, firewall and spyware software up to date.
+- Keep your computer antivirus, firewall and spyware software up to date.

-Regularly check your accounts and statements for any suspicious or incorrect activity and report it immediately to your financial institution.
+- Regularly check your accounts and statements for any suspicious or incorrect activity and report it immediately to your financial institution.

 If you become a victim:

-Don't be embarrassed to report it.
+- Don't be embarrassed to report it.
 Fraud can happen to anyone.

-Start a written log: write down when you noticed the fraud and the actions you took, including names of people you spoke to and dates of communications.
+- Start a written log: write down when you noticed the fraud and the actions you took, including names of people you spoke to and dates of communications.

 - File a report with your local police.

 - Contact your financial institutions and any other companies (for example, your phone company, cable provider, etc.) where your accounts were tampered with, or are at risk of being tampered with.

-Advise Canada's two credit rating agencies, TransUnion and Equifax.
+- Advise Canada's two credit rating agencies, TransUnion and Equifax.
 Ask them to put a fraud alert on your file.